Skip to Content

 What is Lunar Planting?

-Ever since the evolution of humankind, the moon has had a tremendous influence on us and our planet.
-And while we know that the human beings and animals’ moon influences human beings’ and animals’ circadian rhythms seen confirmed that plants also have a cycle tied to the lunar cycles.
+Ever since the evolution of humankind, the Moon has had a tremendous influence on us and our planet.
+And while we know that the human and animal Moon influences human beings’ and animals’ circadian rhythms, seen confirmed that plants also have a cycle tied to the lunar cycles.

 Picture of plant with a moon in background

-And while the sun has a lot of influence, especially on plants, the moon’s pull is stronger than the sun’s.
-Despite the sun being more extensive, the moon is much closer to the earth.
+And while the sun has a lot of influence, especially on plants, the Moon’s pull is stronger than the sun’s.
+The Moon is much closer to the Earth despite the sun being more extensive.

 So, seeds may absorb the most water during these durations.
-This leads to the seeds swelling up, which improves germination and helps the plants establish themselves better.
+This leads to the sources swelling up, which improves germination and helps the plants establish themselves better.

 Science Behind Lunar Planting